roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 I hope this article will be helpful when you build your own deep learning workstation.
 Be sure to let me know if this is true in the comments below!

-Most likely I will be experimenting with other workflows to see how they work for me, so stay tuned and good luck on building your own ML beasts.
+Most likely I will be experimenting with other workflows and the current setup in the following weeks to see how they work for me, so stay tuned and good luck on building your own ML beasts.

 ## References